Hghrv/ASCA/README.md

 # ASCA
 Scholars association

-The ASCA website project is accessible via the link below: https://hghrv.github.io/ASCA/
+The ASCA website project, currently optimised for mobile phone view only, is accessible via the link below: https://hghrv.github.io/ASCA/